corsed-bytes/powerlifting/README.md

 ## NOTE - Known bugs

-Sometimes the view is not loading - indicated by loading circles.
+Sometimes the part of GUI is not loading - you can see by endless loading circles.
 In this case please refresh the page.
 Reason (technical): The microfrontends are loaded by systemjs / canopy tax single spa application on different views that dont clean up very well yet.